jaybaldha/batteries/README.md

-Website completed with the given tasks.
+Website created with html, css, javascript and jquery.